Exotic Pet Care – Basic Guidelines

 How and Where Your Pet Lives

 Another important factor in keeping an exotic pet properly is husbandry, or how and where your pet lives.
-They should be in a clean environment that is also very safe and secure.
-Any time the pet is let out of its home and handled, he/she should be supervised for the entire duration of their ”adventure”.
+They should be in a clean, safe, and secure environment.
+Any time the pet is let out of its home and handled, it should be supervised for the entire duration of their ”adventure.”
 Pets should also be brought to a place where they do not have to worry about other animals (dogs, cats, or other exotics) being able to bother (or even injure) them.
-We have seen plenty of pets that got a little too close to a cat or dog (or even a bird) and had been badly hurt during the encounter.
-Some of our little friends, especially birds, hamsters, rabbits, and ferrets like to chew on or eat things that they are not supposed to eat, which can cause them to become ill.
+We have seen plenty of pets that got too close to a cat or dog (or even a bird) and had been badly hurt during the encounter.
+Some of our little friends, especially birds, hamsters, rabbits, and ferrets, like to chew on or eat things they are not supposed to eat, which can cause them to become ill.

-Outside their cage or enclosure, all pets should be closely monitored – but what about the inside?
-The cage itself should be clean and free of any rust or sharp points.
-It should also be secure so that your pet cannot get out on its own.
+All pets should be closely monitored outside their cage or enclosure – but what about the inside?
+The cage should be clean and free of rust or sharp points.
+It should also be secure so your pet cannot get out alone.
 There should be plenty of easily accessible areas for fresh food and water.
-The types of toys and other accessories that your pet has should also be approved for each particular pet and checked routinely to see when and if it needs to be replaced.
-Even the type of bedding (or substrate) is extremely important.
+The types of toys and other accessories your pet has should also be approved for each pet and checked routinely to see when and if they need to be replaced.
+Even the type of bedding (or substrate) is essential.
 Simple is usually better, and newspaper or recycled paper products make excellent choices for many exotic pets.
 Check with your veterinarian about the proper substrate for your pet.
 There are a lot of things on the market that are sold for exotic pets that may be dangerous for them.
 A veterinarian should approve anything used in your pet’s environment.

-Most of the exotic pets have certain temperatures, humidity, and sunlight (or UV light) requirements.
+Most exotic pets have certain temperature, humidity, and sunlight (or UV light) requirements.
 Requirements differ between species.
 For example, if an environment is too cold, some reptiles cannot digest their food properly, even if they continue to eat.
-If too hot, some pets (such as guinea pigs and rabbits) can become very ill from the stress of the heat and can even suffer a heat stroke.
+If it is too hot, some pets (such as guinea pigs and rabbits) can become very ill from the stress of the heat and can even suffer a heat stroke.
 Proper humidity in a pet’s environment is very beneficial to promote, for instance, normal shedding of a reptile.
-Temperatures and humidity levels should be measured and it is usually very easy to do so with one of the many thermometers/hygrometers available.
+Temperatures and humidity levels should be measured, and it is usually very easy to do so with one of the many thermometers/hygrometers available.

 Health

-The most important thing that an owner (or ”Pet Parent”) can do to help their pet live a long and active life is to become familiar with each pet’s specific needs and personality.
+The most important thing an owner (or ”Pet Parent”) can do to help their pet live a long and active life is to become familiar with each pet’s specific needs and personality.
 Know and understand your exotic pet’s normal habits, routines, and behavior.
-If something just doesn’t seem right, it could indicate that he/she is getting sick.
-Exotic animals usually maintain the look of a healthy pet, even when they are sick, for as long as possible.
-A lot of owners do not even realize their pet has been sick until it is not moving, having a hard time breathing, or even worse.
-Monitoring the amount of food they eat, the look and amount of stools and urine they produce, and other aspects of their daily life can help you recognize when your pet is ill more quickly.
+If something just doesn’t seem right, it could indicate that they are getting sick.
+Exotic animals usually maintain the look of a healthy pet, even when sick, for as long as possible.
+Many owners do not even realize their pet has been sick until it is not moving, having difficulty breathing, or even worse.
+Monitoring the food they eat, the look and amount of stools and urine they produce, and other aspects of their daily life can help you recognize when your pet is ill more quickly.
 It is also better to get them examined if you have any doubts, concerns, or questions than to wait until they are showing obvious signs of illness.
-Many exotic pets are very difficult to treat when they are obviously ill, because many times this indicates an already critical situation.
+Many exotic pets are challenging to treat when they are ill because this often indicates an already critical situation.